NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 u = DynamicsVariables(sim, zeros(size(sim)), zeros(size(sim)))
 ```

-Running the dynamics proceeds in the usual way by providing all the parameters along with
+Running the dynamics proceeds by providing all the parameters along with
 any extra keywords.
 This time we have requested both the positions and velocities to be
-output and have selected a timestep `dt`.
+outputed and have selected a timestep `dt`.
 Since the default algorithm is a fixed timestep algorithm an error will be thrown if a
 timestep is not provided.
 ```@example langevin
 traj = run_trajectory(u, (0.0, 2000.0), sim; output=(:position, :velocity), dt=0.1)
 ```

-Here we can see the positions of our two atoms throughout the simulation.
+Here, we plot the positions of our two atoms throughout the simulation.
 ```@example langevin
 using Plots
 plot(traj, :position)
 ```

-These are the velocities, notice how the carbon atom with its heavier mass has a smaller
+We next plot the velocities.
+Notice how the carbon atom (orange) with its heavier mass has a smaller
 magnitude throughout.
 ```@example langevin
 plot(traj, :velocity)
 ```

-With these configurations we can calculate expectation values by computing averages along
+From the configurations from the Langevin simulation we can obtain expectation values along
 the trajectories.
 This can be done manually, but we provide the [`Estimators`](@ref) module to make this
 as simple as possible.